minimaxir/simpleaichat/README.md

 - Create and run chats with only a few lines of code!
 - Optimized workflows which minimize the amount of tokens used, reducing costs and latency.
 - Run multiple independent chats at once.
-- Minimal codebase: no propriatery black magic here!
+- Minimal codebase: no code dives to figure out what's going on under the hood needed!
 - Chat streaming responses and the ability to use tools.
 - Async support, including for streaming and tools.
 - Ablity to create more complex yet clear workflows if needed, such as Agents.